 - Friends and family.
 This option is dicey, as many friendships and family ties have been severed over money.
-But while you can ask for a loan, you can also ask foralso for help in other ways.
+You can ask for a loan, But you can also ask for help in other ways.
 Maybe they have odd jobs they could pay you for, or maybe they have a spare room you could use to cut back on rental costs.

 - Crowdfunding.
 Starting a Gofundme or other kind of online crowdfunding lets you ask for help from anyone.
 Simply state why you need money (be honest), and set a realistic goal.
 Don’t anticipate the crowdfund to pay off all of your debt—that would be asking too much.
 Instead, decide on an amount that would satisfy your immediate needs.

 Hopefully, you now have a better idea of how you can manage your debts and, someday, become entirely debt-free.